• Martin Pipe Conditional Jockeys H'cap Hurdle

 Summary

-More difficult for novices to get a run this season with five previous hurdle runs needed to qualify.
+More difficult for novices to get a run now with five previous hurdle runs needed to qualify.

 Race Distance - 2 miles and abt four and a half furlongs.
-It's a 0-145 handicap.
+It's a 0-145 handicap since 2011.
 Only £40k to the winner.
-Going 16 years.
-I do hope the Pipes win this someday, but it's not easy for them at the moment.
+Going 17 years.
+I do hope the Pipes win this someday, but it's not easy for them atm.
 In past years their plot horse tends to get too short for a 24-runner handicap hurdle (and will be all the rage the week before).
 Winner has won at Class 3 level hurdle or placed at least at Listed level.
 Either won last time or Graded place.
-Winning jockey likely to have already ridden 30+ winners.
+Winning jockey no mug and likely to have already ridden 40+ winners.
 Not beaten favourite last time.
 Usually a compressed handicap, winner's BHA rating from about 135 to 145.
 Aged 5 and 6 yrs or top weight.
 Not necessary to have run up a sequence of wins.
 Probably no more than 8 previous hurdle runs.
 Out within the last 60 days or in a G1.
 May have won a hurdle of at least 11 runners or front runs.
 Gigginstown, G Elliott, J O'Brien, P Nicholls a keen interest.
 Obviously WPM.
 If Irish trained, likely to be the horse's first handicap unless ran in this before.
 Irish novices to be very respected.
-Carrys 11st 1lb plus.
 Rarely a frontrunner but may have run over further this season.
 First three last time out or ran in G1.
 A favourite due.
+Conditional unlikely to usually claim more than 3lbs.

-Check Navan Novice 18th January (James's Gate), Michael Purcell Thurles Novice (moved to Naas 23rd February).
+Check Navan Novice Mid January, Michael Purcell Thurles Novice Mid February.

 • Honours Board